What Made WHO Back AZ-Oxford Vaccine Despite Concerns Of Low Efficacy To New Variants And Those Aged 65 And Above?

 What did WHO say on the use of vaccines for 65 years and above?

 This was another contentious issue with the AstraZeneca-Oxford University vaccine, as many experts have expressed concern whether it works against people aged 65 and above.
-The late stage clinical trials conducted by AstraZeneca have relatively small numbers of participants in this age group.
+The late-stage clinical trials conducted by AstraZeneca have relatively small numbers of participants in this age group.
 There were only a few cases of COVID-19 in this age category, and thus the confidence interval on the efficacy estimate is very wide.

 While more data is expected soon, WHO believes that the immune responses induced by the vaccine in older persons are well documented and like those in other age groups.